nobigcountry/langtons_ant/README.md

 ```
 There are up to 16 different states by default, but this can easily be changed in the **colors[16]** vector in the `main.c` file.

 During the simulation you can use:
-`SPACEBAR`: to pause/unpause the simulation
+`SPACEBAR`: to pause/unpause the simulation.
-`ESC`: to exit the program
+`ESC`: to exit the program.